Polish born model and jewelry designer Magdelena Frackowiak once said,…

 It’s always irritating if you chip your nails too soon after you’ve finished donning them up.
-But there are ways to help your polish last longer so that you won’t have to run to the nearest manicurist’s and risk embarrassment for the both of you.
-Vine Vera gives you the lowdown on tricks to help your polish last longer.
+But there are ways on how make your nail polish last longer so that you won’t have to run to the nearest manicurist’s and risk embarrassment for the both of you.
+Here’s the lowdown on tricks to help your polish last longer.

 Wipe Down Your Nails with White Vinegar Before Applying Your Base Coat